 William Fisk Harrah was born on September 2, 1911, in South Pasadena, California.
-Although William’s father favored education and was himself a lawyer, Bill never finished his studies in mechanical engineering at UCLA, where he was a member of the Phi Delta Theta Fraternity.
+Although William’s father favored education and was himself a lawyer, Bill never completed his mechanical engineering studies at UCLA, where he was a member of Phi Delta Theta.
 Instead, he worked at the family’s businesses along the boardwalk at Venice Beach in Southern California.
 The hot dog stand and shooting gallery were steady earners, but the Circle game earned more than both combined when it was in full operation.

 In the Circle or Reno game, players rolled small rubber balls down a ramp to light a suit and four card numbers, trying to match the “winning” sequence in a group, similar to bingo.
-Unfortunately, the local sheriff’s office considered the game to be gambling, and it was shut-down each year at election time.
+Unfortunately, the local sheriff’s office considered the game gambling, and it was shut down each year at election time.
 Because of this, John Harrah refused to put any money into upgrading the facilities, so Bill offered his father $500 for the business.
-His father accepted, and the younger Harrah fired the shills in the game, bought new drapes, new stools, and upped his prizes.
+His father agreed, and the younger Harrah fired the shills in the game, bought new drapes and stools, and upped his prizes.
 Business increased immediately.

-By 1937, Robert Ring was running the Reno Game for Bill while he scouted the town of Reno, Nevada, for a place to set up shop in a legal climate.
+By 1937, Robert Ring was running the Reno Game for Bill while Bill scouted Reno, Nevada, for a place to set up shop in a legal climate.
 Harrah found a small building at 124 N. Center Street near successful casinos like the Bank and Palace Clubs.
 Harrah changed the name from the Owl Club to Harrah’s Club Bingo and opened on October 30.
-It snowed every day, keeping players away, and Harrah gave up on his new venture on November 15, an inauspicious start to his gaming ventures, but he was learning how the game worked in his new home town.
+It snowed every day, keeping players away, and Harrah gave up on his new venture on November 15, an inauspicious start to his gaming ventures, but he was learning how the game worked in his new hometown.

 Harrah Gets Accepted in Reno